that one time I thought I'd get to be homeschooled

-I remember asking my parents about how many years I would have to go to school.
+I remember asking my parents how many years I would have to go to school, when I was little.

-I must have pestered them pretty hard about it, because they told me all kids had to go to school, that not going to school was illegal and they’d get thrown in jail, end of story.
+I must have pestered my parents pretty hard about it, because they finally told me all kids had to go to school, that not going to school was illegal and they'd get thrown in jail, end of story.

-Still, I made no secret of the fact that I hated school–and this baffled my parents.
+Still, I made no secret of the fact that I hated school--and this utterly baffled my parents.

-They said they would have cherished the opportuinty to not feel “slow” or behind in school, and told me often how grateful I should be that school was easy for me.
-I didn’t agree.
+They said they would have cherished the opportuinty to not feel “slow” or behind in school.

 I was absolutely astounded, and thrilled!

-Surely, my parents had made a mistake, because here, right up the street was PROOF!
-A family whose child didn’t go to school–and it was legal, it was allowed!
+Surely, my parents were misinformed, because here, right up the street was a family whose child didn’t go to school--and it seemed to be working just fine for them.

 I left her house early because I was so eager to get back and tell my parents this life-changing news, that I could stay home and learn instead of going to school!